The High-Precision Clinic: Why AI Changes Your Real Estate Math

 • Patient education areas (enhance experience)

-Example: One healthcare group we're working with is redesigning their next build-out from 40% admin / 60% clinical to 20% admin / 80% clinical.
+Example: one healthcare group we're working with is redesigning their next build-out from 40% admin / 60% clinical to 20% admin / 80% clinical.
 Same total footprint, nearly double the clinical capacity.

 Annual wellness visit.
 Routine labs ordered.
-Simple coding error—the encounter was marked as diagnostic instead of preventive.
+Simple coding error — the encounter was marked as diagnostic instead of preventive.

 Result: